-Your VOH can really expand and scale to include any kind of functionality that comes out in the future.
-If you want to include chat, great!
+Your VOH can expand and scale to include any functionality that comes out in the future.
+If you want to add chat, great!
 If you want a forum with your engineers, no problem!
 If you want to easily include video, drone footage, webinars, and more, you have the flexibility to do so that you wouldn't have at an in-person gathering!

-Helpful hint: It is important to identify all of the different types of content you’ll want to include before you start your project.
-This will ensure that your digital partner can plan accordingly and build the correct tools for your team to easily make changes down the road (pun intended).
-Additionally, if you’re planning on having a lot of ongoing VOH’, talk to your digital partner and see if they can build a reusable system to easily get more bang for your buck for future projects.
+Helpful hint: It is essential to identify all of the different types of content you’ll want to include before you start your project.
+Cataloging and organizing your content ahead of time will ensure that your digital partner can plan accordingly and build the correct tools for your team to easily make changes down the road (pun intended).
+Additionally, if you’re planning on having a lot of ongoing VOH’, talk to your digital partner and see if they can build a reusable system to get more bang for your buck for future projects.

 When planned correctly, a VOH program can grow to support your users and your projects in all the right ways.
 Stay tuned for more articles on VOH best practices in the upcoming months.

 Transportation Mobile Apps: 10 Cool Features for a Better User Experience